frangelbarrera/osint-agent-skills/system-prompt.md

 [What you could not verify.]
 ```

-For short queries that do not warrant a full report (e.g., "what is the MX record for example.com?"), you may return a compact response:
+For short queries that do not warrant a full report (e.g., what is the MX record for example.com?"), you may return a compact response:

 ```
 **Finding:** [single sentence]